Outis09/Property-Pricing-Analysis/README.md

 ## Project Description

 In this project, I analyzed the pricing of various property listings in Melbourne.
-The aaim of the analysis was to identify the factors that drive the pricing of properties.
+The aim of the analysis was to identify the factors that drive the pricing of properties.

 The data was messy, therefore I performed data cleaning before I started the analysis.